mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-azure/advanced-provisioning/index.md

     use this backend unless the backend configuration changes.
     ```

-    This output in this example indicates that Terraform has successfully merged content from the `backend.tf` resource file and will store the state file in an Azure Storage Account.
+    This output indicates that Terraform has successfully merged content from the `backend.tf` resource file and will store the state file in an Azure Storage Account.

 ## VNET
-It is possible to use an existing VNET if so desired.
-To do so, you must modify the `cluster.yaml` file and change the `ProvisionerConfig` in the following way:
+You can use an existing VNET by modifying the `cluster.yaml` file and changing the `ProvisionerConfig` file:

 ```yaml
 kind: ClusterProvisioner